 Many words have been written about how to produce great blog posts.
-Here are my thoughts based on many years of writing.
+Here are my thoughts based on many marketing years.
 I’ve learned the biggest hurdle when writing is… to start writing.
 So ready, steady, go!

 I find it useful to quickly write a list of the main points I plan to highlight – almost like subject headings.
 This gives me a framework for the article.
 I may create a working title for the piece, but that invariably changes as I come to the end of the article.
 Now here are my additional eight tips…